Polygnotus: Life

 He was the son and pupil of Aglaophon.
-He was a native of Thasos, but was adopted by the Athenians, and admitted to their citizenship.
+He was a native of Thasos but was adopted by the Athenians and admitted to their citizenship.

-During the time of Cimon, Polygnotus painted for the Athenians a picture of the taking of Troy on the walls of the Stoa Poikile, and another of the marriage of the daughters of Leucippus in the Anacaeum.
-Plutarch mentions that historians and the poet Melanthius attest that Polygnotus did not paint for the money but rather out of a charitable feeling towards the Athenian people.
-In the hall at the entrance to the Acropolis other works of his were preserved.
+During the time of Cimon, Polygnotus painted for the Athenians a picture of the taking of Troy on the walls of the Stoa Poikile and another of the marriage of the daughters of Leucippus in the Anacaeum.
+Plutarch mentions historians and the poet Melanthius attest that Polygnotus did not paint for money but rather out of a charitable feeling towards the Athenian people.
+In the hall at the entrance to the Acropolis, other works of his were preserved.
 The most important of his paintings were his frescoes in the Lesche of the Knidians, a building erected at Delphi by the people of Cnidus.
 The subjects of these were the visit to Hades by Odysseus and the taking of Troy.

 The traveller Pausanias recorded a careful description of these paintings, figure by figure.
 The foundations of the building have been recovered in the course of the French excavations at Delphi.
-From this evidence, some archaeologists have tried to reconstruct the paintings, other than their colours.
-The figures were detached and seldom overlapping, ranged in two or three rows one above another; and the farther were not smaller nor dimmer than the nearer.
+Some archaeologists have tried reconstructing the paintings from this evidence rather than their colours.
+The figures were detached and rarely overlapping, ranged in two or three rows one above another, and the further were not smaller nor dimmer than the nearer.
 Therefore, it seems that the paintings of this time were executed on almost precisely the same plan as contemporary sculptural reliefs.

 Polygnotus employed only a few simple colours.
-Technically his art was primitive.
-His excellence lay in the beauty of his drawing of individual figures, especially in the "ethical" and ideal character of his art.
-A contemporary and perhaps teacher of Pheidias, Polygnotus had the same grand manner.
-Simplicity, which was almost childlike, sentiment at once noble and gentle, extreme grace and charm of execution, marked his works, in contrast to the more animated, complicated and technically superior paintings of later ages.
+Technically, his art was primitive.
+According to Aristotle, his excellence lay in the beauty of his drawing of individual figures, especially in his art's "ethical" and ideal character.
+A contemporary and teacher of Phidias, Polygnotus had the same grand manner.
+Almost childlike simplicity, sentiment at once noble and gentle, and extreme grace and charm of execution marked his works, in contrast to the more animated, complicated and technically superior paintings of later ages.